Recommendations for HST Observations

 In order to ensure GS availability for all targets in the visit, targets must be grouped using the 2 arc minutes limit.
 Groups of exposures consisting of target and aperture separations of less than 2 arc minutes are more likely to share a common guide star acquisition.
 Each set of target/apertures that cannot be combined requires a full GS acquisition and the start a new orbit.
 These multi-orbit, multi-GS Acq visits have less scheduling flexibility, and consequently fewer scheduling opportunities, than visits with one GS acquisition.
 If a new full GS Acq is not required, a GS Reacquisition can be done for the second and subsequent orbits in the visit.
 The ability to use GS Reacqs in multi-orbit visits provides more scheduling flexibility and therefore more scheduling opportunities.

-Additionally, changes in target pointing and aperture selection of less than 2 arc minutes introduce overheads which consume time in the science visibility period in the form of small angle maneuvers (SAMs).
+Additionally, changes in target pointing and aperture selection of less than 2 arc minutes introduce overheads which consume time in the orbital visibility period in the form of small angle maneuvers (SAMs).
 SAM durations are roughly proportional to the magnitude of the separation.
 Therefore, keeping target separations to a minimum within a visit also helps to maximize the time available for science exposures.
 Here again, target/aperture groupings that require large SAMs may be better served by creating a new visit if the science is not adversely affected.

 Changes in instrument and detector usage between observations require time to complete.
-Whenever possible, visits should be constructed and exposures ordered such that instrument configuration transitions occur between science visibility periods.
+Whenever possible, visits should be constructed and exposures ordered such that instrument configuration transitions occur between orbital visibility periods.
 A new visit at such transitions ensures maximum scheduling flexibility.

 Target Pointing Changes > 1 Degree Require a New Visit:

-Unused Visibility Periods Prohibited in a Visit:
+Unused Orbital Visibility Periods Prohibited in a Visit:

 Visit structures that create full visibility gaps are disallowed since they would result in very inefficient use of the telescope.
 A new visit should be created in this case.